 Important things to Note:

-There is no toilet facilities in Kranji War Memorial so make sure you go to one before visiting.
+There are no toilet facilities at Kranji War Memorial so make sure you go to one before visiting.